first95/ScoutingPASS/README.md

 * Counter - A counter that can be increased or decreased with a click or touch
 * Radio Buttons - A single choice between several options (Ball pick up: ()Ground ()Loading Bay ()Both ()None)
 * Checkbox - A single on/off or yes/no check box (Exit Start Line?  []Yes if checked)
-* Field Image - Using an image of the field, select positions on the field.
-(Use to record starting point, or shooting locations)

 These should cover most of your scouting team's data collection needs.
-PWNAGE's 2020 Infinite Recharge configuration file is included as an example.
+Every Grasshopper's previous configuration files are included as examples.
 The import of the configuration file is in index.html and would need to be updated to import a different configuration file.
 Only import one configuration file.

 Since this is a HTML/JavaScript web page, scouters can use almost any device that has a web broswer.
-If the device has a touchscreen the screen can be used to swipe back and forth between pages and interact with the data elements.
+If the device has a touchscreen the screen can be used to swipe up and down between pages and interact with the data elements.
 The webpage only needs to be loaded once.
 Once loaded the functionality and data is stored locally in the webpage and doesn't need to be reloaded.
 The QR code generation and clear button only resets the form and does not cause the page to reload.
 This means that a cellular or WiFi connection is not needed at the competition as long as the webpage is loaded before the event.

 If your team has a The Blue Alliance API access token (See https://www.thebluealliance.com/apidocs) the web page will pull team and schedule information from The Blue Alliance.
 Put your access token in the authKey variable in resources/js/TBAInterface.js and when the web page is loaded it will load the data (for the event code in the Event field).
 This enables some features on the PreMatch Screen.
 With the team information the team name will populate just below the Team # field when the team # field is filled in.
 If the schedule information is available when the web page is loaded then when the match and robot fields are populated it will automatically populate the team number and team name for the scouter.
 This reduces typo errors when entering the team numbers manually.
 (Schedules are usually published before the event a day or two before matches start.
 However, it may be delayed for various reasons an may only be published hours or minutes before the start of a competition.)